Bergam0t/nhs_ptd_power_bi/README.md

 The visual should appear in your list of available visuals.
 Click on the icon to add a blank visual to the page.
-With the visual selected, drag all fields from your dataset into your ‘values’ section.
+With the visual selected, drag all fields from your dataset into the relevant sections.

 ![](man/figures/README-example-powerbi-variables.png)